apache/doris/docs/en/docs/data-operate/import/import-way/insert-into-manual.md

 - query u timeout

-  Insert Into itself is also an SQL command, so the Insert Into statement is also restricted by the Session variable `query_timeout`.
-You can increase the timeout time by `SET query_timeout = xxx;` in seconds.
+  Insert Into itself is also an SQL command, and the Insert Into statement is restricted by the Session variable `insert_timeout`.
+You can increase the timeout time by `SET insert_timeout = xxx;` in seconds.

 ## Best Practices